core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Discussion # {#ssec-discussion}

-KUDOS is intended to deprecate and replace the procedure defined in {{Section B.2 of RFC8613}}, as fundamentally achieving the same goal, while displaying a number of improvements and advantages.
+KUDOS is intended to deprecate and replace the procedure defined in {{Section B.2 of RFC8613}}, as fundamentally achieving the same goal while displaying a number of improvements and advantages.

 In particular, it is especially convenient for the handling of failure events concerning the JRC node in 6TiSCH networks (see {{sec-current-methods}}).
-That is, among its intrinsic advantages compared to the procedure defined in {{Section B.2 of RFC8613}}, KUDOS preserves the same ID Context value, when establishing a new OSCORE Security Context.
+That is, among its intrinsic advantages compared to the procedure defined in {{Section B.2 of RFC8613}}, KUDOS preserves the same ID Context value when establishing a new OSCORE Security Context.

 Since the JRC uses ID Context values as identifiers of network nodes, namely "pledge identifiers", the above implies that the JRC does not have to perform anymore a mapping between a new, different ID Context value and a certain pledge identifier (see {{Section 8.3.3 of RFC9031}}).
-It follows that pledge identifiers can remain constant once assigned, and thus ID Context values used as pledge identifiers can be employed in the long-term as originally intended.
+It follows that pledge identifiers can remain constant once assigned and thus ID Context values used as pledge identifiers can be employed in the long-term as originally intended.

 ### Communication Overhead